luisvinicius09/discord_bot/README.md

   `SECRET_TOKEN=your secret token`
   `CLIENT_ID=you client id`

-### Usage

-8. If you are using all my code, you can just run `bundle exec ruby bin/main.rb` to initialize your bot.

-9. Now you just the (invite)[https://discordapi.com/permissions.html] for your own bot.
+8. Now you just get the [invite](https://discordapi.com/permissions.html) for your own bot.
   - Check some necessary permissions like: `Read messages`, `Send Messages`, `Read History Messages`
   - Insert you Client ID and get the link at the bottom to invite your bot

+### Usage
+9. If you are using all my code, you can just run `bundle exec ruby bin/main.rb` to initialize your bot.

+10. To use the bot features, you can type `!joke` to receive a joke or you can type `!game` to play a guess game with the bot.

 ### Run tests